Probate and non-probate assets: the difference means a lot

 As alluded to earlier, the terms of your will do not affect the distribution of non-probate assets.
 Instead, these assets are always distributed according to the terms contained in your beneficiary designations.
 If you fail to periodically update your beneficiary designations, this can potentially cause problems.
 For example, if you die unexpectedly, your non-probate assets could go to an ex-spouse that you neglected to take off of your life insurance.
 Unfortunately, in such a case, there is little your heirs can do to remedy the mistake.

 Since life is fraught with unexpected changes, it is important to ensure that your estate planning documents are updated following any major event, such as a birth, death, divorce, marriage or significant change in financial circumstances.
-The experienced estate planning attorneys at Michael A. Manna & Associates can ensure that your estate planning documents reflect your wishes while avoiding pitfalls that may arise in the future.
+The experienced estate planning attorneys at The Manna Helmy Law Group can ensure that your estate planning documents reflect your wishes while avoiding pitfalls that may arise in the future.